Exploring the Impact of Microlensing on Gravitational Wave Signals: Biases, Population Characteristics, and Prospects for Detection: Basic Theory

 where we denote the norm as $\norm{h}\equiv\sqrt{\bra{h}\ket{h}}$, and $\theta$ is the angle between $h$ and $h_{\rm T}$ in the Hilbert space of GW signals; the term

-is referred to as \textit{match}\footnote{Unless otherwise noted, the overlap is always maximised over time $t_\mathrm{c}$, phase $\phi_c$ and all other external parameters.
-A natural measure of deviation between any two waveforms can also be defined using \textit{mismatch}, $\mathcal{MM} \equiv 1 - \mathcal{M}$.}, defined as the overlap maximised over time, phase and all other external parameters between any two normalised waveforms.
-In the context of GW searches, the function $\mathcal{M}(\pmb{\lambda}) \equiv \bra{\hat{h}}\ket{\hat{h}_{\rm T}(\pmb{\lambda})}$ is called the \textit{ambiguity function}, where the vector $\pmb{\lambda}\in \mathcal{T}$ represents parameters of the template vector and $\mathcal{T}$ is the discrete set of parameter grid employed for searching \citep[e.g.,][]{anderson2012gravitational, droz1997gravitational}.
+is referred to as \textit{match}\footnote{Unless otherwise noted, the overlap is always maximised over time $t$, phase $\phi$.
+A natural measure of deviation between any two waveforms can also be defined using \textit{mismatch}, $\mathcal{MM} \equiv 1 - \mathcal{M}$.}, defined as the overlap maximised over time and phase.
+In the context of GW searches, the function $\mathcal{M}(\pmb{\lambda_{T}}) \equiv \bra{\hat{h}}\ket{\hat{h}_{\rm T}(\pmb{\lambda_{T}})}$ is called the \textit{ambiguity function}, where the vector $\pmb{\lambda_{T}}\subseteq \pmb{\lambda}$ represents parameters of the template vector and $\pmb{\lambda_{T}}\in \mathcal{T}$, where $\mathcal{T}$ is the discrete set of parameter grid employed for searching \citep[e.g.,][]{Creighton:2011zz, Droz:1998ge}.
 From \Eref{eq:expval_snr}, one can see that the optimal value of SNR, $\rho_{\rm opt}$, is simply $\norm{h}$.
 However, in realistic scenarios, the expected value of the observed matched-filter SNR will be some fraction of the optimal SNR.
-This fraction is called the (effective) \textit{fitting factor} \citep{ajith2014effectual, canton2017designing},
+This fraction is called the (effective) \textit{fitting factor} \citep{Ajith:2012mn, canton2017designing},

 which is the maximum match obtained among all the templates.
 The FF value then corresponds to the match with the nearest template to the actual signal (one that subtends the minimum angle to it).
 The reason why ${\rm FF} < 1$ is primarily three folds - (i) parameter grid of the templates are discretely spaced. (ii) limited dimensionality of the template WFs: implying the template signals usually live on a sub-manifold of the actual signal.
 Hence, the signal can only have a fraction of the projection along that subspace. (iii) incomplete model of the template WFs (or some missing physics): in addition to the previous point, if the true waveform contains some physics not incorporated in our template WFs, such as microlensing, eccentricity, non-GR effects, etc., the non-inclusion of these physical effects in the template WFs can further decrease the FF value.